 If the IC ruled on your case and you did not receive proper and timely notice of your hearing, or you did not receive a copy of your order, you may request

 that the ruling be vacated and a new hearing conducted with the (IC-52) Request for .522/.52 Relief form.

 Please mail or fax the form to the Regional Hearing Administrator of the area where your hearing was held or file your request online through ICON.

 When the employer and injured worker agree that the injured worker is permanently and totally disabled due to allowed claim conditions, file the (IC-22) Agreement as to Award for Permanent Total Disability form, including all required signatures, in the local IC office.

-Submit the (IC-8/9) Application for Violation of Specific Safety Requirement in Workers' Compensation Claim to the VSSR Claims Examiner (address provided on application) to apply for these awards.
+Submit the (IC-8/9) Application for Violation of Specific Safety Requirement in Workers' Compensation Claim to the VSSR Claims Examiner to apply for these awards.

 If the two parties agree to a settlement, they may submit the (IC-10) Settlement of Claimed Violation of a Specific Safety Requirement form to a local IC office.

 This settlement form also includes a section to waive the right to a hearing and notice of a hearing, and to request an immediate end to any investigation now in progress.